 Parli Vaijnath Temple Accommodation

 There are a number of budget accommodations available at Parli.
 You can also find accommodation in the state-run MTDC cottages.

 Where to Eat

 Most of the hotels that offer accommodation also have in-house restaurants.
 Travellers choose to eat in Ambajogai, which is 20 km away from the temple, as one can find more restaurant options in this area.

-- Yogeshwari Temple, Ambajogai: The Yogeshwari Temple is dedicated to Goddess Yogeshwari who was married to Parli Vaijnath.
+Yogeshwari Temple, Ambajogai: The Yogeshwari Temple is for Goddess Yogeshwari who married Parli Vaijnath.
 Puranas say that by the time the wedding party arrived at Parli, the auspicious time had passed and the entire party turned into stone.
 The Yogeshwari temple is 25 km from Ambajogai.

-- Aundha Nagnath Jyotirlinga Temple: The Aundha Nagnath Temple in the village of Aundha Nagnath in Maharashtra is the first of the Jyotirlingas.
-The temple is located 118 km from Parli Vaidhyanath temple.
-It’s believed that Yudhishtra, the eldest of the Pandava brothers built the Temple during their exile.
+Aundha Nagnath Jyotirlinga Temple: The Aundha Nagnath Temple in the village of Aundha Nagnath in Maharashtra is the first of the Jyotirlingas.
+The temple is 118 km from Parli Vaidhyanath temple.
+Yudhishtra, the eldest of the Pandava brothers built the Temple during their exile.